gdlc/STAT_GEN/INCLASS/INCLASS_1.md

 ## Submission to Gradescope

-For your submission to grade scope provide an R-script named `assignment.R` (match case) answering the questions shown below.
-If you have multiple files to submit, at least one of them is named as `assignment.R`.
+  For your submission to grade scope provide an R-script named `assignment.R` (match case) answering the questions shown above.
   You may submit your answer to Gradescope as many times as needed.